 Tableau Server on Windows now includes Tableau Services Manager (TSM), which replaces the Configuration Utility and the tabadmin command line tool.
 If you need help for an earlier version of Tableau Server, see the Tableau Help page.

 If your Tableau Server installation includes a node you no longer need, you can remove it to simplify your installation, and to free up the hardware resources on that node.

 It is running the only instance of the Repository.
 You need to move the Repository to another node before removing the original node.
 See Move the Repository Process.

 It is running the only instance of the File Store.
 You need to move the File Store to another node before removing the original node.
 See Move the File Store Process.

 It is running an instance of the Coordination Service.
 You need to redeploy a new Coordination Service ensemble that does not include the node before removing the node.
 See Deploy a Coordination Service Ensemble .

 Important: Do not use the tableau-server-obliterate script to remove a node.
 First remove the node using the TSM UI or the tsm topology remove-nodes command.
 This leaves the rest of the cluster in a good state.
 Later, if you want to re-add the node to the cluster, run the tableau-server-obliterate script on the node to completely remove Tableau.
-After removing Tableau from the node, re-add the node using the normal steps for adding and configuring a node.
+After removing Tableau from the node, restart the computer and then re-add the node using the normal steps for adding and configuring a node.

 Open TSM in a browser: